Live an authentic experience in Peloponnese.

 Distance: 135 km / about 2 hours drive.

-Early in the morning we continue to a less touristy but very inspiring mountainous region in central Peloponnese, renowned for its rich in history villages like Dimitsana, Stemnitsa and Karytaina.
+Early in the morning, we continue to a less touristy but very inspiring mountainous region in central Peloponnese, renowned for its rich in historic villages like Dimitsana, Stemnitsa and Karytaina.

 O/N in Dimitsana.